Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/operatingModel.md

 ### Operating model

 Following is a picture of the operating model for requesting and publishing PhPIDs.
-The process is similar for GSIDs.

 <img src="OperatingModel.png" alt="The PhPID operating model"/>
 <br clear="all"/>